Dandelionym/CDVGM/README.md

 ## Acknowledgment
 * This repo is based on [DGCN](https://github.com/guokan987/DGCN) (Guo et al.), which is excellent, useful, and helpful, here faithfully thanks a lot.

+## License
+All rights reserved.
+Licensed under the CC BY-NC-SA 4.0 (Attribution-NonCommercial-ShareAlike 4.0 International).
+The code is released for academic research use only.